 The directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the period, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 April 2021, but does not include the financial report and our auditor's report thereon.